The Office of Overseas Schools

-The schools assisted by OS —193 in number during the 2020–2021 school year— are independent non-profit schools established on a cooperative basis by U.S. Citizens residing in foreign communities.
+The schools assisted by OS —195 in the 2022-2023 school year— are independent non-profit schools established on a cooperative basis by U.S. Citizens residing in foreign communities.
 The primary language of instruction is English, and that the schools’ curricula are based primarily on U.S. programs and fully accredited by U.S. standards.

 The existence of OS and its role in the establishment and support of the schools and educational programs, particular, in the area of staff development, make clear that the Department of State is vitally concerned with the quality of educational opportunity the schools offer.
 The recruitment and retention of highly qualified staff for its overseas posts is the Department’s principal motivation in supporting the schools.